Jopp-gh/Obsidian-Dune84/Wiki/Callouts.md

 > [!read-more]-
 > Lorem ipsum etc
 ```
-Callout to shorten longer documents
+Callout to shorten longer documents.
 **Options:** `> [!read-more]-`, `> [!weiterlesen]-`

+> **Tip**: do not forget to add the minus after the callout, othewise this callout won't fold

 <br>